BYLAWS OF THE MID-CONTINENT INTERGROUP (2024)

 Section 4—Method of Notification for Annual and Special Meetings

-A. Notices shall be distributed to each group contact and/or Intergroup Representative(s) ten (10) days prior to the date of the meeting.
+1. Notices shall be distributed to each group contact and/or Intergroup Representative(s) ten (10) days prior to the date of the meeting.

-B. See Service Manual for Additional Guidelines.
+2. See Service Manual for Additional Guidelines.

 Section 5—Quorum

-A. A simple majority (>50%) of filled Intergroup Board officers present at any Intergroup meeting shall constitute a quorum.
+1. A simple majority (>50%) of filled Intergroup Board officers present at any Intergroup meeting shall constitute a quorum.

-B. If quorum is not met, an Intergroup meeting can take place, but no motions can be presented nor votes taken.
+2. If quorum is not met, an Intergroup meeting can take place, but no motions can be presented nor votes taken.

-Section 1— Committee Appointments
+Section 1— Ad Hoc Committee Appointments

-A. The Chair shall appoint such committees as deemed necessary.
+1. The Chair shall appoint such ad hoc committees as deemed necessary.

-Section 2—Committee Procedure and Responsibilities

-Section 3—Committee Bank Account

 B. See Service Manual for additional guidelines.

+Section 2—Ad Hoc Committee Procedure and Responsibilities

+Section 3—Ad Hoc Committee Bank Account

+2. See Service Manual for additional guidelines.

 Article VII—Source of Funds